scala/scala.epfl.ch/projects.md

 project.
 What should Scala project maintainers use?
 What is currently recommended in
 [the library author guide](https://docs.scala-lang.org/overviews/contributors/index.html#setup-continuous-integration) is to use setup-java.
-However, this action does not support caching with coursier and sbt out of the box.
+However, this action does not support coursier caching and sbt caching out of the box.
 It does not support Scala.js either.
-We will make sure there is a simple way to set up Github actions for typical Scala projects, and that this action is the recommended choice in the documentation and in the Github UI.
+We will make sure there is a simple way to set up GitHub actions for typical Scala projects, and that this action is the recommended choice in the documentation and in the GitHub UI.

-#### Github Security Alerts
+#### GitHub Security Alerts

-We want to harden the security of the Scala ecosystem by implementing Security Alerts for Scala projects using the Github API.
-We will publish a Github action that can be used by library maintainers to get notified about vulnerabilities in their projects.
+We want to harden the security of the Scala ecosystem by implementing Security Alerts for Scala projects using the GitHub API.
+We will publish a GitHub action that can be used by library maintainers to get notified about vulnerabilities in their sbt projects.

 #### TASTy-query and TASTy-MiMa